KulikDM/pythresh/docs/example.rst

       threshold = thres.thresh_

-2. Similarly, the lower and upper confidence interval of the contamination level for the :class:`pythresh.thresholds.all.ALL` thresholder can be retrieved.
+2. Similarly, the lower and upper confidence interval of the contamination level for the :class:`pythresh.thresholds.comb.COMB` thresholder can be retrieved.

    .. code:: python